-Adored by enthusiasts, Japanese whiskies are now undoubtedly among the very best on the market.
+Adored by enthusiasts, Japanase whiskies are now undoubtedly among the very best on the market.
 Yet, the history of whisky in the Land of the Rising Sun is relatively recent.
 A look back at a meteoric success and the reasons behind this incredible achievement.

 The history of Japanese whisky began in the 1920s, a period during which two key figures laid the foundations of the industry: Masataka Taketsuru and Shinjiro Torii.